 Thank you for your interest in how to protect your home and HVAC system during a hurricane.
-An updated version of this post can be viewed by clicking here.
+View an updated version of this post here.

 We all know the precautions we should take to protect our homes and families when a hurricane threatens: stock up on water and non-perishable food, get out the flashlights and weather radio, buy lots of batteries, bring in your lawn furniture and board up the windows.

 But did you know that you could also take precautions to protect your HVAC system?
 Knowing how to protect your HVAC system before the storm and how to approach it afterwards not only helps to minimize system damage, it can also help to keep you safe.

 To keep your HVAC equipment as safe as possible during the storm it's recommended that you:

 - Turn off the breakers to your A/C or heat pump and indoor air handler or gas furnace